 Zach joined Watsi on April 7th, 2016.
-Three years ago, Zach became the 2706th member to automatically support a new Watsi patient every month.
-Since then, 3,752 more people have become monthly donors!
-Zach's most recent donation supported Tabby, an 8-month-old from Tanzania, to fund surgery to repair her congenital condition.
+Four years ago, Zach joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Zach's most recent donation supported Hul, a young mechanic from Cambodia, to fund brachial plexus repair surgery so he can use his arm again.

 Tabby is an 8-month-old girl from Tanzania.
 She is the youngest in a family of three children.
 She was born with a congenital birth defect that required a colostomy, a surgical operation where a piece of the colon is diverted to an artificial opening in the abdominal wall so as to bypass a damaged part of the colon.
 Now, Tabby needs a follow-up surgery that will remove her colostomy and enable her to pass stool normally.
 The COVID-19 pandemic has affected the ability of Tabby's parents to work and they are unable to pay for her surgery.
 Fortunately, our medical partner, African Mission Healthcare, can help.
 They are asking for your help to fund this $743 surgery.
 Tabby’s mother shared, “I will be happy to see my daughter treated.”